mjhea0/gooddata-python-client/README.md

 ============================

-Please note: This project is still in its early stages and is intended for *creating* a project on GoodData only.
-For help with *updating* a project, please see this video - http://www.youtube.com/watch?v=Cl5ZTvQSFLQ
+Please note: This project is still in its early stages.

 Also, the original project can be found at https://github.com/mjhea0/gooddata-python